Wends: Roman-era Veneti

 The term "Wends" derived from the Roman-era people called in Venetī, Venethī [ˈwɛnɛt̪ʰiː] or Venedī [ˈwɛnɛd̪iː]; in Οὐενέδαι [uːenéd̪ai̯].
 This people is mentioned by Pliny the Elder and Ptolemy as inhabiting the Baltic coast.

 History

 Rise (500–1000)

-In the 1st millennium AD, during the Slavic migrations which split the recently formed Slav ethnicity into Southern, Eastern and Western groups, some West Slavs moved into the areas between the Rivers Elbe and Oder - moving from east to west and from south to north.
+In the 1st millennium AD, during the Slavic migrations which split the Slavs into Southern, Eastern and Western groups, some West Slavs moved into the areas between the Rivers Elbe and Oder - moving from east to west and from south to north.
 There they assimilated the remaining Germanic population that had not left the area in the Migration period.
-Their German neighbours adapted the term they had been using for peoples east of the River Elbe before to the Slavs, calling them Wends as they called the Venedi before and probably the Vandals also.
+Their German neighbours adapted the term they had been using for peoples east of the River Elbe before to the Slavs, calling them Wends as they called the Venedi before and probably the Vandals as well.
 In his late sixth century work History of Armenia, Movses Khorenatsi mentions their raids into the lands named Vanand after them.

+The Wends are mentioned in Fredegar IV.74–75.
+The lived east of the river Elbe and were neighbours of the Saxons.
+The Saxons paid tribute to the Merovingian Kingdom since Chlothar I (511–561).
+They had to pay 500 cows yearly and had the obligation to guard the sector of the Frankish border against the Wends.
+However, the Saxons broke their oath under Dagobert I which resulted in frequent raids of Wends into Frankish territory and spreading out over Thuringia and other territory.
+The Saxon duplicity is one of the reasons for future military campaigns against them by the Carolingians, especially Charles Martel and Charlemagne.